kubewarden/docs/docs/writing-policies/spec/01-intro-spec.md

 ---
-sidebar_label: "Policy Communication Specification"
+sidebar_label: Policy communication specification
-title: ""
+title: Policy communication specification
+description: Policy communication specification.
+keywords: [kubewarden, kubernetes, policy specification, policy communication]
 ---

-# Policy communication specification

 The policy evaluator interacts with Kubewarden policies using a well defined API.
 The purpose of this section is to document the API used